mcissel/jekyll-now/_posts/2015-03-30-Ubuntu-on-a-Virtual-Box.md

 layout: post
 title: Ubuntu on a Virtual Box
 ---
-I was using Ubuntu for a while and I like it, but it wasn't quite the Windows 7 that I'd gotten used to.
-Now I went and upgraded to Windows 8.1 and I like that too, BELIEVE IT!
-The tiles are pretty cool.
-I didn't find myself joing the whine wagon and complain about not being able to adapt.
+I was using Ubuntu for a while and I liked it, but it didn'd do things the Windows 7 did.
+I had gotten too accustomed to all the shorcuts in Windows 7, and to the tools like Ditto and Instant Eyedropper that just aren't quite the same in Linux.
+Now I've procured a new laptop and find myself upgraded to Windows 8.1 The tiles are pretty cool.
+I didn't find myself joing the whine wagon and complain about Windows 8.

 I had to get Visual Studio for a new job, hence the need for Windows.
-Then, I wanted to use my favorite new web framework, Meteor, and Meteor doesn't play nice with Windows for making mobile apps, hence the need for Ubuntu.
+But I also want to use my favorite new web framework, Meteor.js, and Meteor doesn't play nice with Windows for making mobile apps, hence the need for Ubuntu.
 So I'm setting up Ubuntu 14.04.2 LTS as a "guest OS" virtual machine in Virtual Box 4.3.26 running on Windows 8.1, the "host OS".
+I ran into some problems installing the Guest Additions, so I've documented the correct way to do it below.
+Make sure to make a snapshot of your virtual machine before attempting that step, in case it doesn't work for you.

 1. Download [Virtual Box](https://www.virtualbox.org/wiki/Downloads)
 1. Download the [Virtual Box Extension Pack](https://www.virtualbox.org/wiki/Downloads)